carjimfa/adventure-capitalist/README.md

 ### Businesses

-By default you have only 8 business types to buy, but they're configurable in the GameService.ts, where seeding happens.
+By default you have only 8 business types to buy, but they're configurable in the `BusinessesService.ts`, where seeding happens.
 You can add/edit as much businesses as you want.

-Businesses have a cost but you can buy as much items of a business type as you want.
+Businesses have a cost but you can buy as much items of a business type as you want or can.
 You can manage to have thousands of vegan restaurants or hundreds of train companies.
+The benefits will be multiplied.

 ### Managers